dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 We use the `@dlt.resource` decorator to declare the table name into which data will be loaded and specify the `append` write disposition.

-We request issues for dlt-hub/dlt repository ordered by **created_at** field (descending) and yield them page by page in `get_issues` generator function.
+We request issues for the dlt-hub/dlt repository ordered by the **created_at** field (descending) and yield them page by page in the `get_issues` generator function.

-We also use `dlt.sources.incremental` to track `created_at` field present in each issue to filter in the newly created.
+We also use `dlt.sources.incremental` to track the `created_at` field present in each issue to filter in the newly created ones.

 Now run the script.
 It loads all the issues from our repo to `duckdb`.
 Run it again, and you can see that no issues got added (if no issues were created in the meantime).